hashicorp/terraform-provider-google/website/docs/provider_versions.html.markdown

 # Google Provider Versions

-Starting with version `1.19.0`, there are two versions of the Google provider:
+Starting with the `1.19.0` release, there are two versions of the Google
+provider:

 * `google`